runekn/rkn_configio/README.md

 * Folders: Organise your presets by including a delimiter character in the name, which this new dialog will use create a folder structure.
 You can thereby organize stations by mods, factions, production type, etc.
 * Search: Filter your presets by a search string, allowing you to quickly find what you are looking for.
 * Production module filter: Filter stations by what production modules are included.
+* Disable mod by menu: Don't like the new dialog for a specific menu (station plans, module loadout, ship loadout)?
+You can disable them individually.

 ## Requirements